Sociólogo - Escritor

 Mariátegui and the Development of Indigenista Literature in Peru.

-Sandro Mariátegui Chiappe, hijo del Amauta, escucha atentamente a Jorge Aliaga Cacho.
+Sandro Mariátegui Chiappe, J.C.M's son, and Jorge Aliaga Cacho.

 By Jorge Aliaga Cacho

-My first point when dealing with the topic of Mariátegui’s influence on the development of an indigenista literature in Peru is that during Mariategui’s time there existed a plethora of options to express the literary forms of Andean literature in Peru.
-The collection of indigenista publications available at the time certainly suggests the existence of an effervescent confrontation among Peruvian intellectuals in relation to their consideration of indigenismo.
-Evidently, each discourse, each line of thought, each interpretation, represented the traditions and philosophies which they professed.
+My first point when dealing with the topic of Mariátegui’s influence on the development of indigenista literature in Peru is that during Mariategui’s time there existed many options, to express the literary forms of Andean literature in Peru.
+The collection of indigenista publications available at the time certainly, suggests the existence of an effervescent confrontation among Peruvian intellectuals about their consideration of indigenismo.
+Evidently, each discourse, and each line of thought, and each interpretation represented the traditions and philosophies, which they professed.
 These writers set the scene for an eclectic and diverse ideological debate embraced by distinct sectors of Peruvian society.

-I have considered it important to start our study by sketching the oral literary practices of Pre-Columbian Peru.
+I have considered to start our study by sketching the oral literary practices of pre-Columbian Peru.
 Mariátegui argued that the literature of the Spaniards in colonial Peru is not Peruvian but Spanish.
-I will, therefore, assess some Inca oral traditions which according to many forms part of the literary tradition of Peru before the Spaniards arrived.
+I will, therefore, assess some Inca oral traditions which according to many form part of the literary tradition of Peru before the Spaniards arrived.
 I will also look at the work carried out by the Indian chroniclers Garcilaso de la Vega and Guamán Poma de Ayala whom I consider, in different degrees, expressed the beginning of a literary mestizaje.

-Mariátegui held the view that literary production in Peru during the colonial period was not Peruvian.
-This was not, according to Mariátegui because this literature was written in Spanish but because it had been created with Spanish feelings and Spanish soul.
-I will deal with the literary expressions of Colonial Peru, the influence of Góngora, and in particular with the work of Mariano Melgar to whom Mariátegui refers as the first Peruvian literary expression.
+Mariátegui considered, that literary production in Peru during the colonial period was not Peruvian.
+According to Mariátegui, this was not because this literature was written in Spanish but because it had been created with Spanish feelings and a Spanish soul.
+I will deal with the literary expressions of Colonial Peru, the influence of Góngora, and in particular the work of Mariano Melgar to whom Mariátegui refers as the first Peruvian literary expression.

 Mariátegui’s views on the problem of the Indian were distinctive.
-He proposed the abolition of big states, the protection, and promotion of the collective land tenancy.
+He proposed the abolition of big states, and the protection, and promotion of collective land tenancy.
 Mariátegui argued distinctively for the elimination of feudal features in agrarian relations.
-Mariátegui studied the Indian communities and found in the Ayllu Quechua the substance of ‘Inca comunismo’.
-Mariátegui’s arguments were taken as irreverent by the mos hesitant representatives of Hispanic-American marxism and generated a heated polemic at the time.
+Mariátegui studied the Indian communities and found in the Ayllu Quechua, the substance of ‘Inca comunismo’.
+Mariátegui’s arguments were taken as irreverent by the most hesitant representatives of Hispanic-American Marxism and generated a heated polemic at the time.
 However, Mariategui’s ideas, as we will see, did not represent a ‘complete utopia’.
-Mariátegui envisaged the preservation of the best traditions of the Inca past but enriched with the contributions of modern socialism and Marxist praxis.
+Mariátegui envisaged the conservation of the best traditions of the Inca past but enriched with the contributions of modern socialism and Marxist praxis.
 Nevertheless, I recognize some exaggeration in Mariátegui’s idealized view of pre-Columbian Peru.

 Mariátegui argued that: ‘el dualismo quechua-español del Perú, no resuelto aún, hace de la literatura nacional un caso de excepción que no es posible estudiar con el método valido para las literaturas orgánicamente nacionales, nacidas y crecidas sin la intervención de una conquista.
 Nuestro caso es diverso del de aquellos pueblos de América, donde la misma dualidad no existe, o existe en términos inocuos.
 La individualidad de la literatura Argentina, por ejemplo, está en estricto acuerdo con una definición vigorosa de la personalidad nacional (“Siete ensayos de interpretación de la realidad peruana”, p.236).
 Analogously I will argue that the Indian in Argentina, and particularly in its literature, displays the most bland representation of native Americans in the literary tradition of the American continent.

 I will interpret Mariátegui’s view of the futuristas, Clorinda Mattos de Turner, and the Colonidas.
 These pre-Indigenista literary traditions were also interpreted by Victor Andrés Belaúnde in his book “La realidad nacional” published in November 1930, in Paris, two years after the publication of “Siete ensayos de interpretación de la realidad peruana” and a few months after Mariátegui’s death.
 Victor Andrés Belaúnde in his book, “La realidad nacional”, an immediate replica of Mariátegui’s “Siete ensayos de interpretación de la realidad peruana”.
-In fact the work was partially published between 1929 and 1930 in the magazine “Mercurio Peruano”.
-I will compare both writers discourse of some aspects of the literary development and particularly their assessment of the pre-indigenista tradition in Peruvian literature.
+In fact, the work was partially published between 1929 and 1930 in the magazine “Mercurio Peruano”.
+I will compare both writer's discourse on some aspects of literary development and in particular their assessment of the pre-indigenista tradition in Peruvian literature.

 The fine quality of the polemic sustained between Mariátegui and Belaúnde, as much as the shared respect for each other's arguments, stimulates the examination and comparison of some sensitive aspects of their discord.